The Flexion Extruder is the ultimate extruder upgrade for your desktop 3D printer.

 The consumer 3D printing industry has seen huge cost reductions in filament-style printers over the past decade.
 But the performance of these machines has plateaued.
 This is partly because improvements in the extrusion deposition system have not kept up with other aspects of printer performance.
-Developed by the inventor of Ninjaflex, the Flexion (flek shuh n) Extruder provides many new features to address this problem.
-It is a highly-engineered flexible filament extruder capable of printing all of the most common materials: ABS, PLA, Nylon, Semiflex, Ninjaflex, and even ultra-flexible materials with durometers as low as 60 Shore A.
+The Flexion Extruder provides many new features to address this problem.
+It is a highly-engineered filament extruder.

-A lot of the frustrations you may experience while printing are caused by a low-quality extruder.
+Because a lot of the frustrations you may experience while printing are caused by a low-quality extruder.
 Your stock extruder is not designed to print flexible filament.
 In fact, it’s not designed much at all.
-Here are a few of the main issues that the Flexion Extruder solves.
+Here are a few of the main issues that the Flexion Extruder solves:

 Extruding elastomers is like pushing rope.
 If there’s anywhere besides the barrel for the filament to go, it will.

 Wrong drive compression

 ABS requires a different degree of compression than Ninjaflex.
 The drive mechanism needs to be adjustable for each filament type.

 23 hours into your 24-hour ABS print and you start underextruding.
 Usually this is due to ground filament filling the teeth of your drive roller.